 The world of social media gets bigger each day as thousands of people join, millions of people post on hundreds of social media platforms, and who knows how many blog posts are published.
 It's a big, big world of images, text, and ideas.
 The first and most important question is what to post.
-The answer is high-quality content which expresses your ideas effectively and reaches your goals.
+The answer is high-quality content that expresses your ideas effectively and reaches your goals.
 The second question is how to share your content so people find it and share it themselves.

 Creating the perfect social media post maximizes your great content by reaching more people.
 Using graphics to tell the your story is the current trend in social media.
-This is what I call “visual marketing” and it was spurred in part because of the success of Pinterest and Instagram.
+This is what I call “visual marketing,” and it was spurred partly because of the success of Pinterest and Instagram.
 On these services, a photo is often the first, and sometimes only, interaction with readers, which changes everything.

 Pinterest and Instagram set the standard for content marketers and social media managers to create good — if not awesome — visual content that tells a story.

 Ideas that spread, win. – Seth Godin

-I recently was a guest on the Manly Show with Jeff Sieh and we discussed what I do for my social media strategy.
+I recently was a guest on the Manly Show with Jeff Sieh, and we discussed what I do for my social media strategy.
 I used an analogy from The Princess Bride to explain my social strategy quickly.
 Hopefully, my explanation will help you create your social strategy for visual marketing to maximize your content.

 In The Princess Bride, the hero, Westley, needs to storm a castle guarded by sixty men with limited manpower and assets to save his true love, Princess Buttercup, from being forced into marriage with the evil Count Rugen.
 He takes the following actions: reviewing the liabilities, assessing his assets, creating a plan, and implementing it.

-Here’s the recording of the conversation I had with the men of the Manly Show.
+Here's the recording of my conversation with the men of the Manly Show.

 This is how it relates to creating a social strategy for you: